UCSB Reads 2026

-Now in its 18th year, UCSB Reads brings the campus and Santa Barbara communities together to read a common book that explores compelling issues of our time.
+UCSB Reads is an award-winning program that brings the campus and Santa Barbara communities together to read a common book that explores compelling issues of our time.

-Click here to subscribe to our e-newsletter and have information about UCSB Reads 2024 delivered directly to your inbox.
+Sign up for the UCSB Library Newsletter and get information about upcoming UCSB Reads events delivered directly to your inbox.

 2024: Your Brain On Art: How the Arts Transform Us by Susan Magsamen and Ivy Ross